France, Itinerary

 Le Shaker

-Go for an Early Morning Run
+Go for an Early Morning Run (or Walk)

 It’s always nice going through a town center when no one is around early in the morning, too.
 You don’t realize how pretty these areas can be when they’re crowded with people, and Amboise is no different.
-Take time to marvel at the château on the hill and some of the café facades as you make your way along Rue Victor Hugo.
+Take time to admire the château on the hill and some of the café facades as you make your way along Rue Victor Hugo.

 Explore the Loire Valley